-Competency Objectives Behaviors Dimensions Content 4.
+Commentance Ohiostivos Debardana Dimensions Contont Competency Objectives Behaviors Dimensions Content 4.
 Engage in Practice-informed 2.
 Connect a.
-Use knowledge of evidenced Knowledge Units 5-7 Module Research and Research-informed behavioral science based models, method or practices 3: Assessment Practice to practice by in work-related programs to Social workers understand learning and critically evaluate the efficacy and Units 8-11 Module quantitative and qualitative research applying evidence- fit of different models or 4: Intervention methods and their respective roles in based interventions interventions with the diverse advancing scientific knowledge (EBIs) in internship needs of individuals, groups, and/or Assignment #2 regarding practice in community, placements. organizations.
-Reflective organization, and business contexts. b Identify synthosize and critically Skills Learning Tools and Field Social workers use scientific, ethical, and culturally informed approaches b.
-Identify, synthesize, and critically analyze the findings from research SKIIIS Documentation to build knowledge related to practice to inform the understanding of Documentation in order to professionally guide social issues and to guide the Assignment #3 interventions designed to bring about development of solutions for Development of change in community, organization, practice, policy, and/or social Competencies and and/or policy arenas.
+Use knowledge of evidenced Knowledge Units 7-9 Module Research and Research-informed behavioral science based models, method or practices 3: Assessment Practice to practice by in work-related programs to Social workers understand learning and critically evaluate the efficacy and Units 10-13 quantitative and qualitative research applying evidence- fit of different models or Module 4: methods and their respective roles in based interventions interventions with the diverse Intervention advancing scientific knowledge (EBIs) in internship needs of individuals, groups, and/or regarding practice in community, placements. organizations.
+Assignment #2 organization, and business contexts.
+Reflective Social workers use scientific, ethical, b.
+Identify, synthesize, and critically Skills Learning Tools and culturally informed approaches analyze the findings from research and Field to build knowledge related to practice to inform the understanding of Documentation in order to professionally guide social issues and to guide the interventions designed to bring about development of solutions for Assignment #3 change in community, organization, practice, policy, and/or social Development of and/or policy arenas.
 They service delivery.
-Field Hours understand that evidence that , informs practice derives from multiple domains and ways of knowing.
+Competencies and understand that evidence that Field Hours informs practice derives from multiple domains and ways of knowing.
 They understand the processes for translating research findings into effective practice, and using practice knowledge to inform research, analyze the need for social change, and begin to develop interventions.